-By using an AI-powered hosted buyer management platform, you can craft a seamless, personalised hosted buyer experience, increasing the sales potential and ROI of your event.
-Here is what the attendee journey looks like:
+You can craft a personalised hosted buyer experience by using an AI-powered hosted buyer management platform,.
+This increases the sales potential and ROI of your event.
+Here’s what the attendee journey looks like:

 - Visitors register on the platform and are onboarded to the dashboard after they are qualified by the organiser.